-- (d) (Declaring result) The person chairing the meeting of the directors at which the President or Deputy-President is to be elected must: - (i) if only one candidate is nominated for that office, declare that candidate as taken to be elected to the relevant office: - (ii) declare as elected to the relevant office the candidate who received the highest number of votes, according to the secretary's or Office Bearer Election Returning Officer's report (as the case may be); or - (iii) declare that the winning candidate is to be determined by lot under clause 18.4(e) if there is an equal number of highest votes for two or more candidates according to the secretary's or Office Bearer Election Returning Officer's report (as the case may be). - (e) (Drawing results by lot) If according to the secretary's or Office Bearer Election Returning Officer's report (as the case may be), two or more candidates received an equal highest number of votes for an office, then the secretary or Office Bearer Election Returning Officer (as the case may be) must write the name of each of those candidates on similar slips of paper and draw one of those slips of paper at random.
-The person chairing the meeting must declare elected to the relevant office the candidate whose name is on the slip of paper drawn by the secretary or Office Bearer Election Returning Officer.
+- (c) (Ballots to be returned to secretary or Chair/Deputy Chair Election Returning Officer) Once a director has indicated on the ballot their preferred candidate in accordance with clause 18.4(b), they must return it to the secretary (or, if one is appointed, the Chair/Deputy Chair Election Returning Officer) without disclosing the name of their preferred candidate to any other directors. - (d) (Declaring result) The person chairing the meeting of the directors at which the Chair or Deputy Chair is to be elected must: - (i) if only one candidate is nominated for that office, declare that candidate as taken to be elected to the relevant office; - (ii) declare as elected to the relevant office the candidate who received the highest number of votes, according to the secretary's or Chair/Deputy Chair Election Returning Officer's report (as the case may be); or - (iii) declare that the winning candidate is to be determined by lot under clause 18.4(e) if there is an equal number of highest votes for two or more candidates according to the secretary's or Chair/Deputy Chair Election Returning Officer's report (as the case may be). - (e) (Drawing results by lot) If according to the secretary's or Chair/Deputy Chair Election Returning Officer's report (as the case may be), two or more candidates received an equal highest number of votes for an office, then the secretary or Chair/Deputy Chair Election Returning Officer (as the case may be) must draw lots to determine the winning candidate.
+The method for drawing of lots for the purposes of this clause 18.4(e) will be determined by the secretary or Chair/Deputy Chair Election Returning Officer (as the case may be), or in the absence of such determination, the secretary or Chair/Deputy Chair Election Returning Officer (as the case may be) must write the name of each of those candidates on similar slips of paper and draw one of those slips of paper at random.
+The person chairing the meeting must declare elected to the relevant office the candidate whose name is on the slip of paper (or lot) drawn by the secretary or Chair/Deputy Chair Election Returning Officer.